 Notice the unfortunate words of the InnKeeper — oh wait, there is no InnKeeper!
 It is a small point, but it a simple reminder that we often read back into the Bible what isn't there.
 I have heard New Testament scholars talk about the InnKeeper on televised specials!
 This character is so fixed into the Christmas story in our mind that we assume his presence.
 The InnKeeper is a great additional character for the Nativity plays in our churches each year, but let's make sure we understand what we are adding to the story.

 Now what about the Inn itself?
 On this point I will need to do a little more explanation because almost every English translation uses the word "Inn" to [mis]translate the Greek word katalyma (κατάλυμα).
-Unfortunately, all of our English translations are doing us a disservice in continuing the translation of the KJV for this word as "Inn."
+Unfortunately, most of our English translations are doing us a disservice in continuing the translation of the KJV for this word as "Inn" – the NIV is an exception.
 When modern readers hear this word, we think of hotels.
 This is anachronistic and inaccurate.
 Let's hope that English translations going forward correct this mistake.

 Our Greek word here occurs only 3 times in the NT, once here, and the other two are Mark 14:14 and Luke 22:11.
 In both of those instances, it is the "guest room," or simply "room," in which Jesus and his disciples will eat the Passover meal together.
 So katalyma is a room in a regular house — not a specially designated building.
 The study of this Greek word and its proper understanding in Luke has been best argued most recently by an NT scholar named Stephen Carlson.
 You can find the article here, or a summary of it here.